 Bexley Historical Society in Kent, UK was established in December 1951.
-It is a small and friendly society that meets monthly at the hall of St John Fisher RC Church, Thanet Road, Bexley.
+It is a small and friendly society that meets monthly at the hall of St John Fisher RC Church, 48, Thanet Road, Bexley DA5 1AP.

 We listen to speakers talking about local, general historical and archaeological subjects generally about the Bexley Borough and its surrounding areas.
 Please see our forthcoming talks.

 Above all, we are a Society that fosters a wider interest in all matters of historical significance relating to the Bexley district.
 Through our Then & Now project we are creating a photographic record of the whole borough, and our regular Newsletter keeps members and visitors informed of our activities.
 In September 2011 we began an exciting new project, Changing Times: 100 Years of the Broadway, Bexleyheath, 1912-2012, funded by the Heritage Lottery Fund and in partnership with Bexley Local Studies and Archive Centre that was finalised in 2012.

 Please keep an eye on our news and upcoming events.

 We are the oldest local history society in the borough, and in December 2011 we celebrated our 60th anniversary.